Nonparametric Multi-shape Modeling with Uncertainty Quantification: Problem Formulation

-In this paper, we propose the use of a multiple-output GP model, with a novel multi-level covariance kernel, for estimation, prediction, and uncertainty quantification of \emph{planar closed curves} and their corresponding \emph{shapes}.
-Our approach specifies a \emph{multi-level dependence structure}, which captures the dependence between points on closed curves (within-curve dependence) along with structural similarity across collections of closed curves (between-curve dependence).
-Under minimal assumptions, we obtain model-based estimates for closed curves, along with reliable \emph{uncertainty quantification}. \textbf{Organization:} First, we formally describe closed curves and their shapes, and review standard GP models, justifying their use in comparison to other approaches.
-Then, we describe our proposed multiple-output GP models for a single curve, followed by a collection of curves.
-Both of these account for structural similarity through suitable specification of a covariance kernel for closed curves, which we introduce and justify use of.
-Finally, we demonstrate the utility of fitting the GP model in various statistical tasks for curve and shape data.
-Benefits of the proposed model are illustrated throughout via numerous experiments.
+In this paper, we propose the use of a multiple-output GP model (a model-based approach), with a novel multi-level covariance kernel, for estimation, prediction, and uncertainty quantification of \emph{planar closed curves}.
+The \emph{multi-level dependence structure} captures the dependence between points on closed curves (within-curve dependence) and structural similarity across collections of closed curves (between-curve dependence), GP models naturally incorporate UQ, which can be used for subsequent shape analysis tasks.